-After the initial tests for Clair de lune, Rhead made sketches of the various shapes.
+After the initial tests for Clair de Lune, Rhead made sketches of the various shapes.
 Development of the new line was put on hold for almost two weeks while work temporarily shifted to another new shape, Ravenna.

-Jade was also made in the then one-year old Vellum glaze, however, at the Pittsburgh show in January of 1932, only Jade in Clair de lune was introduced to the public.
-Clair de lune, French for "moonlight," has a texture similar to vellum and in certain lighting even looks like the ivory glaze.
-Jade with Clair de lune was often advertised as, "moon light captured in dinnerware."
-The "moon ware" was obviously not well received.
-Records indicate that in 1932, it did have moderate success in terms of sales falling behind the best sellers of the year: Yellowstone Ivory, Yellowstone Vellum, Century Vellum, Ravenna, and Orleans.
-The company must have realized early that Clair de lune was not going to have the success they had anticipated.
-With the exception of few embossed OvenServe pieces, the Clair de lune glaze was not officially used on any other shape.
-During 1933, Jade Clair de lune was still being offered, but more attention was given to patterns on Jade Vellum.
-To the right is a Jade soup bowl in the Clair de lune glaze with the Minuet decoration.
-Behind it is a Yellowstone shape plate in vullum to show the difference between the two glazes.
+Jade was not well received.
+Records indicate that in 1932, it did have moderate success in terms of sales, falling behind the best sellers of the year: Yellowstone Ivory, Yellowstone Vellum, Century Vellum, Ravenna, and Orleans.
+The company must have realized early that Clair de Lune was not going to have the success they had anticipated, since it was not used on any other shape.
+During 1933, Jade Clair de Lune was still being offered, but more attention was given to patterns on Jade Vellum.
+To the right is a Jade soup bowl in the Clair de Lune glaze.
+Behind it is a Yellowstone shape plate in vellum to show the difference between the two glazes.

 1932 trade advertisement for the Jade shape and Clair de Lune glaze.